×

 • APIClarity monitors API traffic for a microservice application.
 We’ll use Sock Shop as the sample application.

-Install your microservice application, making sure to enable service-mesh sidecar injection for the application namespace.
+Install your microservice application and enable service-mesh sidecar injection for the application namespace.

 Let’s install Sock Shop.
 Run the following commands for your cluster: